AurickBR/Decide_Your_Own_Path/tools/README.md

 rather than rendered. **If one of those fails, the build is reproducing text it has no licence to reproduce, or an import can inject markup.** Treat a failure there as a release blocker, not a test to adjust.

+`test/build-stamp.test.js` (90 assertions) verifies every page is stamped exactly once, that each rev genuinely matches its own content, that the fingerprints are distinct, that every page still boots, and that the verbatim legal notices survived stamping untouched.